 On our journey with Norma we decided to memorialize Leo's first birthday without him by finding a place to plant a tree, wherever we found ourselves on that date.

-That turned out to be Bluffton, South Carolina, where its sweet mayor insisted we plant Leo's tree in one of her town parks.
+That turned out to be Bluffton, South Carolina, where its thoughtful mayor insisted we plant Leo's tree in one of her town parks.
 When asked what type of tree she would like, Norma looked around and pointed to a redbud tree in full bloom saying, "I sure like those ones."

 So a redbud it was, which the city provided and planted in a downtown children's park to be protected and cared for forever.
 When we returned to visit a year later, we saw that a second redbud tree was planted in Norma's memory, as well.